KaiLemke/backup/README.md

 This repository contains all configs and scripts to run a backup of the home directory using DAR.
-It will run a full backup per year, a differential one per week and an incremental one per day.
+It will run two full backups per year, a differential one per week and an incremental one per day.
 In im my config it will encrypt the backups and create PAR2 repair files.